2019–2020 Maltese protests: 25 November 2019

 Another protest was called for 25 November 2019.
 That day pressure continued to mount for Mizzi and Schembri's resignation, with cabinet members commenting publicly on the need for the country not to protect murderers and money launderers, while Malta's reputation was suffering "almost irreparable" damage.
-Faced with the pressure, Mizzi insisted "I stand tall...
-I have nothing to do with this case," while Schembri refused to comment.
-Fake €5,000 banknotes were thrown at Parliament, while peaceful protesters chanted "barra" [out] and "ħallelin, postkom ġo Kordin" (thieves, you belong in prison).
-Three rows of steel barricades kept protesters away from Parliament, while Muscat was jeered after exiting parliament at the end of Monday evening's parliamentary session.

 26 November 2019

 On 26 November, crowds gathered next to Parliament, calling for Muscat's resignation.

 As the investigation into the Caruana Galizia murder continued, following further pressure, first Schembri and then Mizzi resigned from office.
 Schembri then faced questioning by police over allegations of his involvement in the Caruana Galizia case.
 Another minister, Chris Cardona, suspended himself in the wake of other police investigations.
 Prime Minister Muscat thanked Schembri, saying "I thank Keith for his hard work, he played a crucial role."
 A protest was held next to Parliament, hours after these political resignations.
-Parliament descended briefly into chaos as opposition MPs shouted "mafia" at Government benches, foreign affairs minister Carmelo Abela and parliamentary secretary for the elderly Anthony Agius Decelis were restrained by fellow Labour MPs after they crossed the floor.
-They were riled by opposition Nationalist MPs shouting "thieves, mafia."
-Prime Minister Muscat attempted to calm MPs, but the chaotic scenes escalated when he entered parliament.
-The resignations sparked a governmental crisis.
 Hundreds of people gathered outside cried "shame on you" and "killers", with the angry crowd pelting ministerial cars with eggs and coins as they left.
 Muscat was shielded by security officers as he exited on his way to a Labour executive meeting in Hamrun.
 Protesters carried banners, flares, drums, megaphones, and flags to get their message across and shouted: "Daphne was right".
 The protest then moved from outside parliament to Castille Place, where protesters were addressed by Manuel Delia, one of the organisers, and other speakers.
 Protesters vowed they would protest until Muscat's resignation.